 Sometimes a photo has the power to stop you in your tracks – and this latest image series from Turkish fashion photographer Merve Mataraci does just that.

-Merve uses clever juxtaposition of her subjects, intriguing and delicate styling and the amazing light capabilities of the Nikon Z 7 to bring to life a striking series that documents identities, highlighting an‘identity crisis’ between the east and west.
+Merve uses clever juxtaposition of her subjects, intriguing, delicate styling and the amazing light capabilities of the Nikon Z 7 to bring to life a striking series that portrays contrasting identities to highlight an‘identity crisis’ between the east and west.